Ishay1997/movie_rating/README.md

 4. **Sort by Rating:** Movies are sorted based on their ratings, allowing users to quickly identify highly rated movies.

+5. **Search Movies by Actor:** Users can search for all the movies that an actor has appeared in by clicking the "Search Movies by Actor" button.
+This feature integrates with the TMDb API to fetch movies related to the actor.

 **Technologies Used:**
 - **Flask:** The web application is built using Flask, a lightweight Python web framework.